-Click here to download this report as a PDF file.
+Download this report as a PDF file

 The Babraham Institute is world-renowned for life sciences research into the fundamental biology underpinning development, health and ageing.
 The Institute holds charitable status and is committed to promoting and developing a culture of equality, diversity, inclusivity and mutual respect that supports our ambitions and attracts highly motivated and talented people from around the world.

 Reporting our gender pay gap annually in line with current UK legislation allows us to track our progress in building a fair and diverse community that recognises and respects everyone.
-The Gender Pay Gap is a measure of the percentage difference between men’s and women’s average earnings (expressed as an hourly rate) across the organisation from the most senior to the most junior pay.

 Mean: the percentage difference in average pay between male and female employees